Lorna M. Breen Dead, New York City ER Doctor Who Treated Coronavirus Patients Commits Suicide

 Dr. Lorna M. Breen is dead, according to Boston.com.
-She was a top emergency room doctor at a Manhattan hospital who treated coronavirus patients in New York City.
+The 49-year-old was a top emergency room doctor at a Manhattan hospital who treated coronavirus patients in New York City.

 Dr. Breen was the medical director of the emergency department at NewYork-Presbyterian Allen Hospital, and as such, she was on the front lines of treating patients as COVID-19 ravaged the Big Apple.
 She died on Sunday of suicide in Charlottesville, Virginia.
 The doctor’s family brought her to their home after she became ill with the virus.